 From the vastness of the desert floor to the towering mountains and the multi-coloured sand, Wadi Rum is truly majestic.
 There are many ways to experience this majesty.
 My favourite though is a hot-air balloon ride across the desert at dawn.

 The sensation of silently hovering over the surreal desert landscapes is one that no visitor will easily forget!
 Signing up for a hot-air balloon ride is also a great excuse to haul yourself out of bed in the wee hours of the morning to witness a magical sunrise!
-Book your hot-air balloon flight here.
+The hot-air balloon tours over Wadi Rum are offered by Royal Aero Sports.

 Local tour operators (managed by Bedouins) offer a variety of tours that allow visitors to explore the magnificent canyons, dunes and mountains of Wadi Rum.
 I chose a 4WD jeep safari combined with short hikes.
 I especially loved the changing colours of the sand – from ochre to peach, pink and even red – and the strange geological formations.
 There was one formation I found particularly intriguing as it reminded me of a character from ‘The Planet of the Apes’.

 My guide, Mahmoud, took me to his favourite places, including a natural stone bridge and a variety of spots where he pointed out ancient rock inscriptions.
 These inscriptions are believed to be from the Nabatean and Thamudic periods, more than a thousand years ago!
 Wherever we went, I always made it a point to stop for a moment and enjoy the wondrous silence.

 Visitors can choose a handful of day tours and spend the night in a goat-haired Bedouin camp, like I did.
 After a night at a Bedouin camp, you can easily combine a hot-air balloon ride with a jeep or camel safari in one day.
 It’s also possible to go on hiking excursions lasting several days – such as the trek through the Rakabat Canyon and the climb to the peak of Um Ad Dami, Jordan’s highest mountain.

 Whichever you choose, step outside after dark, find a comfortable spot to lie down and look up!
 The star-studded sky will quite literally take your breath away!